What is Atmosphere?

 - Salt particles become hygroscopic nuclei and thus help shape water drops, clouds and various forms of condensation and precipitation.

-Nitrogen accounts for nearly 78% of the earth's atmosphere
+Nitrogen is the most abundant gas in the atmosphere.
+Nitrogen accounts for nearly 78% of the earth's atmosphere.

 Structure of the Atmosphere

 The atmosphere can be divided into different layers according to composition, density, pressure, and temperature variations.